Louis Dubois (painter): Criticism

-On 11 February 1873, after 10 years of publication, the Review underwent a transformation, expanding under the title "L'Art Universel"; Camille Lemonnier became the director.
-"Hout" the published an article "A propos des peintres du rire" (Frans Hals, Jordeans, Jan Steen, the triad of painters of good spirits).
+On February 11, 1873, after 10 years of publication, the Review underwent a transformation, expanding under the title "L'Art Universel," appointing Camille Lemonnier as the director.
+"Hout" then published an article "A propos des peintres du rire" about Frans Hals, Jordeans, and Jan Steen.

-Dubois is also given credit for the articles signed "Karl Stur," in "L'Art Libre" and in the daily newspaper "La Chronique" (lead article "Causerie"), during the years 1870–1871.
+Dubois is also considered to have authored articles attributed to "Karl Stur," one in "L'Art Libre" and one in the daily newspaper "La Chronique" ("Causerie"), during the years 1870–1871.

-Paintings
+Paintings and exhibitions

 Dubois worked in Paris at Thomas Couture's studio, which was active from 1847 to 1863.
-He also found himself in the company of Félicien Rops, Charles Hermans, Constantin Meunier, Jules Raeymaeckers, among the attendees of the "Atelier Libre Saint-Luc" in Brussels from 1853 to 1863, then directed by Slingeneyer – an association of young painters gathered to work together.

 Dubois exhibited for the first time at the Brussels Exhibition of 1857 where he showed three paintings "Joueurs" (Players), "Embuscade" (Ambush), and "Prêtre allant célébrer la Masse" (Priests going to celebrate Mass).

-At an 1860 show, Dubois showed the great work "Les Cigognes" (The Storks), (shown at Spa that same year) painted in 1858, "La Roulette" (both of which today hang in the Royal Museum of Fine Arts in Brussels) and a study called "Enfant de choeur" (Choir Child) (this remained in his family and is now on display in Maui, Hawaii in the home of his great great granddaughter Maureen Vernon Breen); in 1863 "Solitude" (formerly "Le Chevreuil mort [dead Deer]) (also now on display in the Royal Museum in Brussels) shows the dead animal outstretched in the middle of a silent forest.
+At an 1860 show, Dubois showed 1858's "Les Cigognes" (The Storks), which was also shown at Spa in 1860, and "La Roulette," both of which today hang in the Royal Museum of Fine Arts in Brussels, as well as the study "Enfant de choeur" (Choir Child).
+"Enfant de choeur" remained in his family and is now on display in Maui, Hawaii in the home of his great-great granddaughter Maureen Vernon Breen.
+In 1863 he showed "Solitude" (formerly "Le Chevreuil mort," or "dead deer"), which is also now on display in the Royal Museum in Brussels and shows the aforementioned dead animal outstretched in the middle of a silent forest.

+Twenty one of Dubois' his students' paintings were displayed at the 1880 Brussels Artistic and Literary Circle and in 1891 at the Arts and Press Expo.

 Associates

-Dubois considered as his friends: Courbet, Louis Artan, Félicien Rops, Constantin Meunier, Alfred Verwee, Joseph Coosemans.
-Alfred Verhaeren, Jean-François Taelemans (1851–1931), and Théodore Baron were his students, and Frans Van Leemputten (1850–1915) followed his influence.
+Among his friends, Dubois counted Courbet, Louis Artan, Félicien Rops, Constantin Meunier, Alfred Verwee, and Joseph Coosemans.
+Alfred Verhaeren, Jean-François Taelemans, and Théodore Baron were his students, and Frans Van Leemputten followed his influence.

+At Couture's studio, he found himself in the company of an association of young painters gathered to work together including Félicien Rops, Charles Hermans, Constantin Meunier, and Jules Raeymaeckers, all among the attendees of the "Atelier Libre Saint-Luc" in Brussels from 1853 to 1863, then directed by Slingeneyer.

+Reception and legacy

-Camille Lemonnier wrote: "Master Louis Dubois, I saved him for last, like a hot pepper for a bored palate.
+Camille Lemonnier wrote, "Master Louis Dubois, I saved him for last, like a hot pepper for a bored palate.
 Zounds!
 What painting!
 I recognized the power of another with distinction."
 Edmond About said about him, "he was the most distinguished painter working in Belgium."

-Legacy

-Twenty-one of Dubois' paintings and those of his students were displayed at the 1880 Brussels Artistic and Literary Circle; and in 1891 at the Arts and Press Expo.